When you create a Pull Request (PR) on a VIP client site repository in the VIP GitHub organization (

 - Choose to ignore the feedback, and add code comments to instruct the bot to ignore the issue (see below)

 - Dismiss the review issue via the GitHub PR interface

 Many issues will be correct and should be addressed, but as with all automated feedback there will be some wrongly flagged issues that it is safe to ignore (false positives).
 There may also be some issues that the bot feedback misses (false negatives).
-We aim to reduce false positives and false negatives over time, please feel free to open a ticket if you find such and we’ll be happy to discuss.

 Code comments to ignore PHPCS feedback